Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

 The median taxpayer income in Yarrabah is $41,380 and the average is $51,961 according to postcode level ATO data aggregated by AreaSearch for financial year 2023.
-This is lower than national averages, with Rest of Qld having a median income of $53,146 and an average income of $66,593.
+This is lower than national averages, with Rest of Qld having a median income of $53,146 and an average of $66,593.
 Based on Wage Price Index growth of 9.91% from financial year 2023 to September 2025, estimated incomes would be approximately $45,481 (median) and $57,110 (average).
-Census data shows household income ranks at the 17th percentile ($1,254 weekly), with personal income at the 0th percentile.
-Income distribution reveals that 31.1% of Yarrabah's population falls within the $800 - 1,499 range, differing from surrounding regions where $1,500 - 2,999 dominates with 31.7%.
-Housing costs are modest, retaining 89.3% of income, but total disposable income ranks at just the 23rd percentile nationally.
+Census data shows household income ranks at the 17th percentile ($1,254 weekly) and personal income at the 0th percentile.
+Income distribution reveals that 31.1% of Yarrabah's population falls within the $800 - $1,499 range, differing from surrounding regions where $1,500 - $2,999 dominates with 31.7%.
+Housing costs are modest, with 89.3% of income retained, but total disposable income ranks at just the 23rd percentile nationally.

 Frequently Asked Questions - Income